NReedz/ahk/README.md

 ## Getting Started

 Go to `Settings` section and insert all the needed information including your nick name, game tag, chatlog path and fraction name.
-Switching to another sections enables you to change everything you want:
+Switching to another sections enables you to configure everything you may need:
 * **Key binds** section gives you an opportunity to change or disable any key bind.
 * **Additional** section includes tool that enables you to save or download your config file on our server.
 * **Interface** section lets you switch between light or dark style.